fdalvi/nmt-shared-information/README.md

 th describe.lua -model XYZ.t7 -src_dict XYZ.src.dict -targ_dict XYZ.targ.dict -src_file XYZ.tok -output_file XYZ.t7 -enc_layer 1
 ```

+Notes:
-Note: a network with `n` LSTM layers has `2n` hidden layers; each LSTM layer has a memory cell and a hidden cell.
+- a network with `n` LSTM layers has `2n` hidden layers; each LSTM layer has a memory cell and a hidden cell.
 Odd layer numbers denote memory cells, and even layer numbers denote the hidden cells, in forward pass order.
+- The default choice if no `-enc_layer` is specified is to include activations from _all_ layers

 All of the options `describe.lua` takes are: